gayatri2/Expense_Manager/README.md

 This is a simple expense manager project.

-The technologies used in this project are: Html, Css, Javascript, Mongo Db.
+Technologies used: HTML, CSS, Javascript, Mongo Db.
-The dependencies are: Node js, Express js, mongoose.
+Dependencies: Node js, Express js, mongoose.

 In this project, initially, there is an authentication system.
 This system, has two parts, login and register.